+Policy creation Spring 2024

+Date of adoption by Local Academy Council Spring 2024

-Policy creation Spring 2024 Date of next review Spring 2025
+Date of next review Spring 2025

 LOVING LIVING LEARNING TOGETHER

 1. Overview

 This policy describes our intention when teaching in the Early Years Foundation Stage (EYFS) and documents how we implement this curriculum through our teaching of communication and language, physical development, personal, social and emotional development, literacy, mathematics, understanding the world and expressive arts and design.
 The policy is defined by current national guidance on best practice, professional judgement, staff discussion and the unique needs and context of our school.